Please don’t give your chicken a bath!

 We’re just going to put this out there right away: When you buy a chicken from the grocery store, you don’t need to wash it.

-One of the world’s most beloved chefs, Julia Child, believed in washing raw poultry, and while we don’t make it a habit of questioning the wisdom of “The French Chef”, she wasn't alone in her misconception.
+If you’ve ever washed your chicken, don’t feel too bad.
+One of the world’s most beloved chefs, Julia Child, believed in washing poultry.
+While we don’t make a habit of questioning the wisdom of The French Chef, she wasn't alone in her misconception.
 Until a few years ago, many chicken recipes suggested rinsing the meat before cooking.

-How else can I prevent food-borne illness?
+How else can I prevent foodborne illness?

 Between 15 and 30 buck buck bucks will get you a digital thermometer with more computing power than NASA’s Apollo Mission.
 An instant-read, digital food thermometer that measures internal temperature is the best way to determine if chicken has been cooked all the way through.
 That will destroy harmful bacteria, and, as a bonus, will help you make sure the meat is perfectly cooked every time.